jeffreysorgen/golf-club-sensors/README.md

 **Summary:**

 We have enabled the Accelerometer, we have created a way with the accelerometer to determine whether the club is in the golf bag or being used.
 And we have found a temporary solution for power during development.
-Only in the **fourth stage** of physical development will we try and find a way to connect the device to a smartphone via BLE, which will allow a smartphone application to be built in the future.

-Now we need to try and collect data.
+Next, we need to try and collect data.
 We'll combine the sensors in some way, beginning with readings from the **gyroscope**.

 [ Top ](#golf-swing-sensors-overview)[| Accelerometer ](#sensor-accelerometer)[| Power ](#solving-for-power)[| Gyro ](#collecting-gyro-data)[]()[]()[]()

+_(Keep this statement.)_
+Only in the **fourth stage** of physical development will we try and find a way to connect the device to a smartphone via BLE, which will allow a smartphone application to be built in the future.